ShubhamBharde/Namste-React/README.md

 - normal js variables can't update UI.

-- React will not track js variables.. thats why we need of State variables.
+- React will not track js variables & can't re-rendering on UI.. thats why we need of State variables.

 - it is a Powerful Variables that react gives you.